OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/mret.md

 ---
 title: mret
-description: This page is about the mret tool that helps to calculate monthly returns.
+description: "This page is about the mret tool that helps to calculate monthly returns."
   It contains information about its usage, parameters, and various options.
 keywords:
 - mret